wheetazlab/azurefunction-pgp/README.md

 This script will:

-- Create a resource group.
+- Create a resource group if it does not already exist.
-- Create a storage account.
+- Create a storage account for the function app if it does not already exist.
+- Create Storage Account "DST" if it does not already exist.
+- Create a Key Vault if it does not already exist.
-- Create a function app.
+- Create a function app if it does not already exist.
-- Assign a system-assigned managed identity to the function app.
+- Assign a system-assigned managed identity to the function app if it is not already assigned.
 - Grant the managed identity access to Storage Account "SRC", Storage Account "DST", and the Key Vault.
 - Deploy the function app code to the specified Azure Function App.

 Make sure to replace the placeholders in the `deploy.sh` script with your actual values before running it.

+## Removal Instructions

+To remove the deployed resources using Azure Cloud Shell, follow these steps:

+1. Open the Azure Cloud Shell.
+2. Navigate to the repository directory:

+    ```bash
+    cd azurefunction-pgp
+    ```

+3. Make the removal script executable:

+    ```bash
+    chmod +x remove.sh
+    ```

+4. Run the removal script:

+    ```bash
+    ./remove.sh
+    ```

+This script will:

+- Remove the function app.
+- Remove the storage account for the function app.
+- Remove Storage Account "DST".
+- Remove the Key Vault if it is empty.
+- Remove the resource group if it is empty.

+Make sure to replace the placeholders in the `remove.sh` script with your actual values before running it.